 We know them thanks to the accounts of Plutarch (46 – about 120 CE), the great Greek philosopher and writer, from his biography of Julius Caesar.

-In his plans, Caesar had a great campaign to Parthia.
+In his plans, Caesar had a great campaign for Parthia.
 The expedition was to take three years.
 Earlier, Caesar intended to attack Dacia (under King Burebista), who threatened Macedonia.
-After pacifying Dacians, Roman troops were to invade the Parthia through Armenia.
-After defeating the eastern neighbour and using its wealth to finance further operations, Caesar wanted to march along the Black Sea, then to reach Hyrcania (today’s lands of northern Iran), lying next to the Caspian Sea.
-He wanted to reach the Caucasus and then invade the Scythia.
+After pacifying the Dacians, Roman troops were to invade the Parthia through Armenia.
+After defeating the eastern neighbour and using its wealth to finance further operations, Caesar wanted to march along the Black Sea, then reach Hyrcania (today’s lands of northern Iran), lying next to the Caspian Sea.
+He wanted to reach the Caucasus and then invade Scythia.

-Then Caesar wanted to conquer all the peoples on the border between Gaul and Germania, and then join the Germania.
-In this way, Caesar would conquer practically all the then-known world and hoped that the Roman state would be surrounded on all sides by the Ocean and would not be threatened by any external threat.
+Then Caesar wanted to conquer all the peoples on the border between Gaul and Germania, and then join Germania.
+In this way, Caesar would conquer practically all of the then-known world and hoped that the Roman state would be surrounded on all sides by the Ocean and would not be threatened by any external threat.

 Another important project was the plan to dig a channel through the Corinthian Isthmus, which he wanted to commission from the Athenians.
 Caesar also wanted to deepen the Tiber and change the course of the river so that he would head towards Circeia and then go out to the sea near Terracina.
 In this way, he wanted to secure the merchant ships a safe passage to Rome.